 The daughter of a well-to-do family, Fitzhugh attended Miss Hutchinson’s school and went on to attend several different colleges.
 It is believed that she never attained a degree.
 She was married briefly to a man, but after their divorce, she was mainly interested in women.
 She didn’t, however, form any lifelong attachments.

-Harriet the Spy, published in 1964, was about a young girl whose parents were more interested in their social life, leaving her in the care of her beloved nanny, who she called Ole Golly.
+Published in 1964, Harriet the Spy was about a young girl whose parents were more interested in their social life, leaving her in the care of her beloved nanny, who she called Ole Golly.
 The book explored independence, loneliness, and observation, as Harriet, obsessed with her notebook, recorded in blunt detail what she saw in the world around her.

 Fitzhugh won a posthumous Emmy in 1979 for The Tap Dance Kid, a made-for-television adaptation of her book Nobody’s Family is Going to Change.